 Is Queen Madijevka Park worth it?
 Our opinion:

 Yes!
 We think Queen Madijevka Park is definitely worth a visit during your stay in Zadar.
 Of course, it’s not a large European-style park with vast lawns or perfectly designed gardens.
-But its charm lies elsewhere: in its unique location atop the city walls, in its historical dimension – one of the very first public parks in Croatia – and in its remarkable views over the port of Foša, the Terraferma Gate (ancient gateway to Zadar’s old town) and the Adriatic.
+But its charm lies elsewhere: in itsunique locationatop the city walls, in its historical dimension – one of the very first public parks in Croatia – and in its remarkable views over the port of Foša, the Terraferma Gate (ancient gateway to Zadar’s old town) and the Adriatic.
 It’s an ideal place to take a break in the shade, refresh yourself at the guinguette and discover another side of Zadar, quieter and greener.
+One of the city’s best attractions.

 Our favorite moments in Queen Madijevka Park